tshion/AndroidPreparation/intentbuilder/README.md

 }
 ```

-If you want to get a beta-release, please add like this at build.gradle of a project.
+If you want to get by maven, please add like this at build.gradle of a project.

 ``` gradle
 repositories {